RepairKnowledge

 Key Insight: At FILLER REVISION, we've developed specific safety protocols for temple extraction through extensive case experience.
 The temple is one of the highest-risk zones for filler revision on the entire face.
 The superficial temporal artery runs superficially with dense branching, and any surgical maneuver must confirm vessel position under ultrasound guidance — a capability central to our approach.

-Common Forehead Filler Problems
+Common Forehead Filler Complications

 ← Swipe to see more →